jholmse/openhab-addons/bundles/org.openhab.binding.nobohub/README.md

 ## Organize your setup

-Nobø Hub uses a combination of status types (Normal, Comfort, Eco, Away), profiles types (Comfort, Eco, Away, Off), temperatures types (Comfort, Eco, Away), zones and overrides settings to organize and enable different features.
+Nobø Hub uses a combination of status types (Normal, Comfort, Eco, Away), profiles types (Comfort, Eco, Away, Off), predfined temperature types (Comfort, Eco, Away), zones and override settings to organize and enable different features.
 This makes it possible to control the heaters in many different scenarios and combinations.
 The following is a suggested way of organizing the binding with the Hub for a good level of control and flexibility.